benoitpetit/goctiondoc/README.md

 # Goction Documentation

-This repository contains the official documentation for [Goction](https://github.com/goction/goction), a lightweight and extensible framework for creating, managing, and executing custom actions.
+This repository contains the official documentation for [Goction](https://github.com/goction/goction), a lightweight and extensible platform for creating, managing, and executing custom actions.

 ## About Goction